 Utility on North Road, beautifully basic items for the house; simple chopping boards, enamelware, and traditional brushes.

 Vegetarian Shoes on Gardner Street, which has been a Brighton stalwart for as long as I can remember.

 One of my favourite tea rooms in the world is Mock Turtle Tea Rooms, woven into my memories of Brighton.
 Loose leaf tea served in a china tea pot.
 Their own blend makes a soothing afternoon cuppa.
 Scones as big as a builders fist, cream or jam on first – you decide.

 Fish and Chips

-Bardsley’s on Baker Street, used to be my go-to fish and chip takeaway.
+Bardsley’s on Baker Street used to be my go-to fish and chip takeaway.
 The draw-back the distance from the beach.
-Ideally, fish and chips is eaten on the beach.
+Ideally, fish and chips are eaten on the beach.
 I didn’t get a fish supper on this visit, and can’t comment on whether they have maintained their quality, but they get good Trip Advisor reviews.